salimazak/salimazak.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
 title: "Publications"
-layout: page  # or 'default', 'post', depending on your setup
+layout: publications  # or 'default', 'post', depending on your setup
 ---

 ## Publications

 You can also find my articles on my [Google Scholar profile](https://scholar.google.com).

----

 ### Journal Articles